zombodb/zombodb/QUERY-SYNTAX.md

 ### Fields

 If a term (or phrase) is prefixed with a field name and operator, searching will be limited to that field.
-For convenience, entire parenthetical groups can be prefxied with a field name.
+For convenience, entire parenthetical groups can be prefixed with a field name.

 For example: